 RV life isn’t the easiest on equipment, particularly if you enjoy zigzagging around to see as much as possible.
 If this is you, then check out the DEWALT 20-volt Max Inflator compressor.
 Its durability may be just what you need.

 This compressor has three power sources, so you can use it at home, in an RV park, or on the side of the road.
 It’s probably the best compressor overall for anyone living the RV life.

 You have to order the battery separately.
 Many DEWALT products are battery-powered, but not all of them have one included.
 As such, you may have to pay more than you expect to ensure you get the most out of this compressor.

-- High pressure inflation mode with automatic shutoff
+- Air compressor tire inflator comes with high-pressure inflation mode with automatic shutoff

 - High-pressure inflation with automatic shutoff

 - LED light helps you see what you’re doing in the dark